-After receipt of the first claim encounter after issuance of the level by TNGA the first case rate will be paid to the rendering provider.
-After receipt of the claims encounters during the initial 60-day period and after receipt of the first claim encounter following day 60 of the 180-day authorization period the second case rate will be paid.
+After receipt of the first claim encounter after issuance of the level by TNGA, the first case rate will be paid to the rendering provider.
+After receipt of the claims encounters during the initial 60-day period and after receipt of the first claim encounter following day 60 of the 180-day authorization period, the second case rate will be paid.
+The same is applicable after day 120.
 Payment of levels will be contingent upon the performance of the services and receipt of encounters consistent with the Plan of Care.
 It is very important that the provider submit ALL claims for all dates of service and each claim must include all procedures performed.